Cheng Siwei

 Cheng Siwei (June 1935 – 12 July 2015) was a Chinese economist, chemical engineer and politician.
-He was the Chairman of China Soft Science Research Association; President of the Chinese Society for Management Modernization; Director of the Research Center on Fictitious Economy and Data Science, Chinese Academy of Sciences; Dean of the School of Management of the Graduate University of the Chinese Academy of Sciences and Honorary President of East China University of Science and Technology.
+He was the chairman of China Soft Science Research Association; president of the Chinese Society for Management Modernization; director of the Research Center on Fictitious Economy and Data Science, Chinese Academy of Sciences; dean of the School of Management of the Graduate University of the Chinese Academy of Sciences and honorary president of East China University of Science and Technology.

-He was also an Adjunct Professor and Doctoral Supervisor of institutions including the Chinese Academy of Sciences, Chinese Academy of Social Sciences, Guanghua School of Management of Peking University, and Nankai University.
+He was also an adjunct professor and doctoral supervisor of institutions including the Chinese Academy of Sciences, Chinese Academy of Social Sciences, Guanghua School of Management of Peking University, and Nankai University.

 Early life and education

 Cheng Siwei was born June 1935, in Xiangxiang, Hunan Province, China.
-He attended Heung To Middle School in Hong Kong from 1948–1951; he then moved to Mainland China.
+He attended Heung To Middle School in Hong Kong from 1948 to 1951; he then moved to mainland China.
 During 1951–1952 he attended the Workers' College of Guangzhou South University, China.
-He then attended the South China Institute of Technology and East China Institute of Chemical Technology from 1952–1956, majoring in inorganic chemical technology, and in 1958–1973 he worked in various units of both the Ministry of Chemical Industry and the Ministry of Petroleum and Chemical Industries.
+He then attended the South China Institute of Technology and East China Institute of Chemical Technology from 1952 to 1956, majoring in inorganic chemical technology, and between 1958 and 1973 he worked in various units of both the Ministry of Chemical Industry and the Ministry of Petroleum and Chemical Industries.